November 2, 2014

 According to the blurb:

-Lodging options at TriHabitat will include a 20 room lodge and conference center, a collection of rustic cabins, and a 50 site motorhome park with full hook-ups.
+Lodging options at TriHabitat will include a 20 room lodge and conference centre, a collection of rustic cabins, and a 50 site motorhome park with full hook-ups.

 TriHabitat will host a multitude of endurance events, including triathlons of various distances during a typical calendar year.
 The facility will also be open daily on a year-round basis for training, camps, clinics and other activities.
 In addition to triathlons, TriHabitat also expects to produce a variety of other events such as kayak races, open water swims, bike time trials, and obstacle course races.

-It sounds fantastic, although I’m surprised that the lodge is so small, as I would imagine that far more people would want to stay at the venue.
-Each of the twenty rooms will have two queensize beds in it (marginally larger than UK kingsize); it would seem more sensible to have more rooms each with a large bed in it, rather than pairs of beds, but this seems to be a common US convention.
+It sounds fantastic, although I’m surprised that the lodge is so small.
+I would imagine that far more people would want to stay at the venue.
+Each of the twenty rooms will have two queen-size beds in it (marginally larger than UK kingsize).
+It would seem more sensible to have more rooms each with a large bed in it, rather than pairs of beds.
+This seems to be a common US convention.

-It would be great to stay at a venue like this for a training holiday – especially if your planned event were to take place here.
+It would be great to stay at a venue like this for a training holiday.
+This would be especially fantastic if your planned event were to take place here.